Minimize Gear Reducer Mounting Failures for Improved Productivity

 At STOBER, we have minimized mounting failures through several initiatives.
 We have simplified mounting positions by allowing for any horizontal mounting, meaning the gearbox can be mounted in all 4 horizontal output positions without any additional modification to the unit.
 All washdown application gearboxes use double seals.
 Every STOBER gearbox is filled with Exxon Mobil oil before leaving the factory and is lubed for life if no breather is required.

 See how simple mounting can be.
-Check out our free download about properly mounting your gearbox with a torque arm.
+Check out our free download about properly mounting your gearbox with a torque arm and minimize gear reducer mounting failures.